tl;dr

 Displaying Variations

-Having snapshots at every fork is nice for a sensible contract developer popping in to see the specifics of how an EVM instruction works, however is not very useful for consumer builders themselves.
+Having snapshots at every fork is nice for a sensible contract developer popping in to see the specifics of how an EVM instruction works, however is not very useful for shopper builders themselves.
 For them, EELS can show the variations between forks:

 An Instance EIP